Our Staff

 Atie believes that leading with purpose and humility, nurturing creativity and passion, and valuing individuality are keys to ensuring that your boys experience, enjoy, and grow at Camp.
 The experiences they have in social situations, understanding down-time, building independence, and improving their emotional intelligence are life-changing.
 And our staff and activities are all put in place to make each summer magical.

 He has spent the bulk of his professional career working with teams around the world in communications, branding and marketing, advertising, alumni relations, fundraising, event planning, graphic design, film production, food-franchise operations, social media planning, and elementary, secondary, and post-secondary education.
-Atie lives in Montreal with Véronique and Jessy (who is excited to go to Camp) and Mylow the Morkie.
+Atie lives in Montreal with Véronique and Jessy (who loved the LIT experience) and Mylow the Morkie.

 Assistant Director – Matt Cromey